Ironmonkeynuts/vendoro/README.md

 **Purpose**
 - Provide a seamless and intuitive e-commerce experience for customers to browse, filter, and purchase products.
-- Empower site owners to manage the store's inventory and customer orders efficiently.
+- Empower shop owners to manage their shop's inventory and customer orders efficiently.

 **Primary User Needs**
 - Guest users need to browse products and checkout with ease.
 - Registered customers need a streamlined shopping experience with account and order history features.
-- Site owners need robust tools for inventory and order management.
+- Shop owners need robust tools for inventory and order management.

 **Business Goals**
 - Drive sales by providing a user-friendly shopping experience.
 - Build customer loyalty through personalized and efficient account features.
-- Maintain an organized and up-to-date store inventory.
+- Maintain an organized and up-to-date shop inventory.

 #### 2. Scope